Russell-Alykov/Russell-Alykov/README.md

 Data Analyst / Product, BI

 **ABOUT_**<br/>
-Hello my name is Ruslan, I'm Data Analyst, ex System Admistrator (6 years of experience).<br/>
+Hello my name is Ruslan, I'm Data Analyst from 2022, ex System Admistrator (6 years of experience).<br/>
 On my way to become Python-Jedi.<br/>
 I enjoy to dive into the Data and find patterns.<br/>
 Also like solving tasks related to Statistics and A/B testing.<br/>